MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 When Kluber went on the disabled list in early May, it looked like another case of a pitcher suffering from the hangover of a heavy workload during the previous (dominant) postseason.

-But since Kluber returned, he has looked like the pitcher who excelled in October and then some.
+Since Kluber's return, however, he has looked like the pitcher who excelled in October and then some.
 He has a 1.24 ERA in seven starts, his only loss a 1-0 affair against the San Diego Padres on Tuesday.
 He has struck out 74 in 51 innings and set the Indians' record with five straight 10-strikeout games.
 And like Sale, he has limited the long ball, giving up only one home run in that span.

 Sleeper: Craig Kimbrel, Red Sox

-Because of the high-scoring run environment, and an abundance of high ERAs, a good reliever could sneak in and net some votes.
+Because of the high-scoring environment in the majors, and an abundance of high ERAs, a good reliever could sneak in and net some votes.
 In the AL, that's Kimbrel, who looks like the 2013 version of himself that saved 50 games.
-Kimbrel has had one season with a strikeout-to-walk rate of better than 5-to-1.
+Kimbrel has had one season with a strikeout-to-walk rate higher than 5-to-1.
 Right now, he's at 13-to-1 (65-5).
 And he's allowing about half-a-baserunner per inning.

 NL MVP